vishiy/holmesgpt/docs/toolsets/azuremonitor-metrics.md

 ## Troubleshooting

-### "Not running in AKS cluster"
+### "No AKS cluster specified"
-- Verify you're executing from within a Kubernetes pod
-- Check Azure Instance Metadata Service accessibility
-- Consider manual configuration for non-AKS environments
+- Provide cluster_resource_id parameter in queries
+- Configure cluster details in config.yaml file
+- Ensure Azure credentials have access to the target cluster
+- See AZURE_MONITOR_SETUP_GUIDE.md for detailed configuration instructions

 ### "Azure Monitor managed Prometheus is not enabled"
 - Enable managed Prometheus in Azure portal or via CLI